 Play around with your newfound video freedom and BE CREATIVE in what you share with your online audience.

-This article was written by Andrea Bogart, an artist, art consultant and the founder of Embrace Creatives, a curated online art marketplace for original, local art.
+This article was written by Andrea Bogart, the founder and lead art advisor of Embrace Creatives.